quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Detecting a Stateless Reset

 An endpoint detects a potential stateless reset using the trailing 16 bytes of the UDP datagram.
-The endpoint compare the last 16 bytes of the datagram with all Stateless Reset Tokens that are associated with connection IDs that the endpoint recently used to send packets from the IP address and port on which the datagram is received.
+The endpoint compares the last 16 bytes of the datagram with all Stateless Reset Tokens that are associated with connection IDs that the endpoint recently used to send packets from the IP address and port on which the datagram is received.